theupdateframework/pep-on-pypi-with-tuf/README.rst

 key.

-Finally, a compromise of the PyPI infrastructure MAY introduce malicious updates to *bins* projects because the keys for those roles are online.
+Finally, a compromise of the PyPI infrastructure MAY introduce malicious updates to *bins* projects because the keys for these roles are online.

 In the Event of a Key Compromise